mratsim/Arraymancer/Design_document.md

 ## Cuda considerations

-* Currently all init procs accept a backend parameter (Cpu, Cuda, ...).
-In case the backend have dedicated function like "zeros", "ones" or "randomTensor", this will avoid having to create tensor on the Cpu and then copy it to the backend.
-The downside is complicating the procs by the use of untyped templates, auto return types, "when t is Tensor" or "when backend is Cpu".
-This might promote spaghetti code.
-Furthermore, in the case of "init" function, it requires the `check_nested_elements` in a file, then __Cpu__ and __Cuda__ specific code in a file, then a __common__ file with the polymorphic proc.
-An alternative is to have a rewrite rule to transform randomTensor(...).toCuda() into the direct Cuda function.

 * Reclaiming memory: currently all CudaTensors are created via new + finalizer.
 The finalizer proc is automatically used after (at a non-deterministic time) the object goes out of scope.
 In case there are memory leaks, it might be because a CudaTensor wasn't created by new, and so need a `=destroy` destructor proc.
 Discussions on IRC highlight that finalizer is enough for yglukhov's game engine.

 ## Coding-style